Prepare fillings. Cut vegetables into small (3mm x 3mm) pieces and mix it with minced pork. Put some soy sauce and a little starch.

 The back of gyoza is burned and brown.
 A thin skin gets clispy and good filling is juicy.

 This picture is taken in Japan.
-The skin is readymade one, and much easier to fill the inside:D It's a good idea to make some pleats (only in one side).
+The skin is readymade one, and much easier to fill the inside:D

 You can always try to look for a better way to fold gyoza;)